pichaya-tap/program/README.md

     • 3D representation of a material density matrix of phantom

 Investigating WGAN model training strategies and optimization of the network.
-Use delta index and passing rate (1%) for model’s performance measurement of the prediction quality
+Use MSE, passing rate (1% and 3%) for model’s performance measurement of the prediction quality

 # MODEL ARCHITECTURE